chotamode/ZWA_semestralka_todo/README.md

-Write readme.md for my semestral work. semestral work is simple todo list where users can create tasks and accomplish them.
-There is also collaboration feature and admin who can manage all tasks.
-Work is writen in PHP, html, js, css.
-You are in readme.md file and also write more text and use markdown formatting.

 # Semestral Work - Simple Todo List

 This project is a simple todo list application developed as a semestral work.
 It allows users to create tasks and accomplish them.